mohammedaissi/mohammedaissi.github.io/_pages/teaching.md

 - help creating many drones types from scratch
 - hardware selection and preparations
 - Setting up PX4 or ArduPilot from scratch
 - Mission planning, MAVLink basics, failsafe tuning
+- **Hands-on:**
+  - Building a VTOL drone from scratch
+  - Tuning a quadcopter for stable flight
+  - Setting up a rover for autonomous navigation
+- **Advanced:**
+  - Customising PX4/ArduPilot for specific applications
+  - Integrating sensors like LIDAR, cameras, and RTK GPS
+  - Developing custom flight modes and behaviours
+### Robotics & Simulation

 ### ROS-1 for Robots
 - Building a catkin workspace, URDF modelling